One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on

-Specifically, it combines the Q-values of each agent with those of their neighbors to create a new type of Q-value, similar to the motivation behind BMG-Q. \end{itemize} For fairness, we modify the state space and reward function to align closely with those used in this paper.
-Additionally, we also choose a Greedy method as a baseline, which directly matches the order to the closest driver.
-The training process and testing results are shown in Fig. \ref{fig:training} and Table \ref{tab:result}, respectively.
-In Fig. \ref{fig:training}, we illustrate the cumulative reward alongside the number of orders served, as well as the average delivery time, detour time, pickup time, and confirmation time for each order.
-We observe that the GRPO and OSPO outperform the others primarily by achieving lower pickup and confirmation times, allowing them to serve more orders.
-In Table \ref{tab:result}, it is noteworthy that the OSPO, which has the smallest network size and lowest GPU utilization, achieves the best performance across three testing scenarios.
-However, we also find that the GRPO and OSPO do not perform as well when the order amount increases to 3,910, which is the only scenario where the order amount exceeds 3,726 in the training set.
-Notably, the two methods that perform relatively well in this scenario are BMG-Q \cite{hu2025bmg} and CEVD \cite{bose2023sustainable}.
-The primary distinction of these methods compared to others is their use of neighbor information when calculating Q-values.
-In Fig. \ref{fig:training}, we also observe that they achieve lower detour times, suggesting better cooperation among agents through neighbor information.
-These results imply that incorporating more global or neighbor information may be more beneficial in on-pick scenarios.
-Moving forward, it would be advantageous to explore the model's performance when the training set includes multiple order amount scenarios.
+Specifically, it combines the Q-values of each agent with those of their neighbors to create a new type of Q-value, similar to the motivation behind BMG-Q. \item \textbf{Hoppe et al. \cite{hoppe2024global}:} Building on the work of \cite{enders2023hybrid}, a method based on COMA \cite{foerster2018counterfactual} is developed that utilizes a mixture of global and local rewards.
+Specifically, the global reward encourages cooperation, while the local reward enhances training efficiency. \end{itemize} For fairness, we modify the state space and reward function to align closely with those used in this paper.